michaldziuba03/code-samples/social-login/README.md

 5.&nbsp;Attacker has access to victim's account

 #### Fix
-- check if email address from social provider is verified (many OAuth providers gives you information if email is verified)
+- check if email address from social provider is verified (many OAuth providers gives you information if email is verified or not).
 - you can implement [3rd method](#third-method---user-can-login-with-multiple-providers-but-needs-to-verify-email-if-account-already-exists) to verify emails from social providers on your own.
+- most OAuth providers actually refuse to authorize unverified accounts.

 ## Code sample
 Let's implement [second method](#second-method---user-can-login-with-multiple-providers) in TypeScript and Node.js